Icon saying Black Friday Season Free eSIM with up to 10GB roaming data** when you buy travel insurance

 What it usually covers:

-• Holiday cancellation cover: You’re protected if you can’t travel due to illness, emergencies or a change in Foreign, Commonwealth & Development Office (FCDO) advice for your destination.
+• Holiday cancellation cover: If you need to cancel your holiday due to unexpected circumstances, like illness or a change in Foreign, Commonwealth and Development Office (FCDO) travel advice.
+In these scenarios, your travel insurance can cover associated costs.

 What it usually doesn't cover: